So, you’re on the hunt for a social media agency.

 2. Who are they working with?

 Their existing customer base can tell you a lot about what they can do for you.
 Let’s say you’re a bakery selling cakes and all the agency’s clients are bodybuilding brands.
 They’re probably not going to be a good fit.
 However, if an agency has worked with clients in your industry, they will have a deeper knowledge of your customer’s pain points and desires - making them more likely to achieve your goals.

 That isn’t to say agencies that don’t focus on your industry aren’t a good fit for you.
-Many agencies focus on getting results for a specific area of social media marketing rather than industry.
+Many agencies focus on getting results for a specific area of social media marketing rather than an industry.

 It all depends on your goals and what services you need to achieve them.

 3. What do their social feeds look like?

 They can talk the talk, but can they walk the walk?
 Appearances matter and a social media feed is a way for an agency to showcase its expertise in real-time.
 Are they engaging with well-designed social media content?
 Or is it a little lacklustre and looking more like an afterthought?

 If their feeds are well maintained and relevant, it’s likely they’re going to put just as much effort, if not more, into yours.
 They’ll also have a stronger idea of the type of content to create and post for you.